chuckstack/chuck-stack-nixos/readme.md

 - system.nix - installs all the tools one might expect to manage a server.
 - postgresql.nix - installs PostgreSQL with minimal configuration
 - user.nix - provides example 'real' and 'system' users
-- stk-app.nix - represents the most simple version of a chuck-stack application
+- stk-core.nix - represents the most simple version of a chuck-stack application
   - configures PostgreSQL to contain a specific database
-  - creates a service to run [migrations](https://github.com/chuckstack/stk-app-sql)
+  - creates a service to run migrations from [chuck-stack-core](https://github.com/chuckstack/chuck-stack-core) using [chuck-stack-nushell-psql-migration](https://github.com/chuckstack/chuck-stack-nushell-psql-migration)
+  - installs pg_jsonschema extension for PostgreSQL 17
   - creates a PostgREST system user named 'postgrest'
   - configures PostgREST and runs it as a service
   - creates a 'stk_superuser' to perform database administration